Detailed course offerings (Time Schedule) are available for

 Introduction to the process of specifying and designing embedded systems.
 Follows the embedded systems development; software and hardware partitioning, processor selection, real-time operating systems, coding in assembly language and C, debugging, and testing.
 Lab experiments reinforce fundamental concepts using embedded design and debug tools.
-Prerequisite: CSS 422 or B EE 422; may not be repeated.
+Prerequisite: B EE 425 or CSS 422.

 View course details in MyPlan: CSS 427